Brazil economy ends 2013 on an upbeat note, boosting Rousseff

 Such growth is a far cry from the dynamic 4 to 5 percent annual levels often seen in the last decade, when Chinese demand for commodities helped make Brazil a star among emerging markets.
 Inadequate infrastructure, high consumer debt and sagging business confidence have brought Latin America's biggest economy back to earth since then, prompting fears of a long period of stagnant growth ahead, possibly for years to come.

-Nothing in Thursday's data signaled a major pick-up in activity was in the cards, most economists agreed.
+Nothing in Thursday's data signalled a major pick-up in activity was in the cards, most economists agreed.
 U.S. bank PNC economist Bill Adams called the result "okay but unspectacular."

 Meanwhile, a 6.3 percent jump in investment last year should over time help ease some of the bottlenecks holding the economy back.
 It will also give Rousseff a major calling card with business leaders as she tries to atone for policy errors early in her left-leaning presidency and convince them her second term will be more market-friendly.